-The Board of Trustees has decided not to appoint an external auditor for this purpose.
-However, the Trustees have carried out a programme of internal checks.
+The Board of Trustees has decided not to appoint an internal auditor.
+However, the Trustees have carried out a program of internal checks.

 The reviewer's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
 In particular, the checks carried out in the current period included: